 DevSecOps is one of the DevOps Trends that will transform businesses now and beyond; read the full blog to get on board with the digital revolution.

-Shift left security is the key aspect of every DevOps vs DevSecOps or DevSecOps vs DevOps conversation.
-Shift left security focuses on where best practices should be implemented in a CI/CD pipeline and when and how to apply them.
+Shift left security is the key aspect of every DevOps vs DevSecOps conversation.
+It focuses on where best practices should be implemented in a CI/CD pipeline and when and how to apply them.
 As the name suggests, this approach involves moving security measures such as testing, quality, and performance evaluation to the left/beginning phase of the software development pipeline.
-This means incorporating security checks early and frequently in the software development lifecycle instead of implementing them during the last stage of the application development.
+This means incorporating security checks early and frequently in the software development lifecycle instead of implementing them during the last application development stage.

 DevSecOps reduces significant security-issue bottlenecks as developers can identify and fix bugs early on to improve software quality and streamline the entire SDLC process.
 While security teams understand how automation culture works and at what speed, developers are equipped with security automation tools and best practices, resulting in a secure end product.
 Security, governance, and control are incorporated into the development cycle while maintaining the same deployment speed so that security becomes business enablement instead of restriction.